uvaaland/cig_llnl_workshop/run_adj_solver.md

       ...

-After we have made these changes to the `Par-file`, we can go ahead and run the forward simulation by submitting the `submit_solver` script to the job queue by typing
+After we have made these changes to the `Par_file`, we can go ahead and run the forward simulation by submitting the `submit_solver` script to the job queue by typing